 District electronic technologies access is provided to students for specific educational purposes.
-Students are expected to use their assigned 1:1 iPad and other District electronic technologies to further the District's educational mission, goals, and strategic direction.
-Students are expected to use the District's electronic technologies to support classroom activities, educational research or professional enrichment and effectiveness.
+Students are expected to use the District's electronic technologies to support classroom activities.

-Use of the District's assigned iPad and District electronic

-technologies is a privilege, not a right.
-Misuse of the District's electronic technologies may lead to discipline of the offending employee or student.
+Use of the District's assigned iPad and District electronic technologies is a privilege, not a right.
+Misuse of the District's electronic technologies may lead to discipline of the offending student.
 The District's network, an educational technology, is a limited forum; the District may restrict participation for educational or safety reasons.
 Guidelines in the use of electronic technologies are outlined in the District 211 "Electronic Technologies Acceptable Use Agreement."